Aboriginal employment and education housing

-The employment-related accommodation (ERA) program provides short to medium term housing to Aboriginal people living in a remote community who need to move for full-time employment, training or education.
+The Aboriginal Employment and Education Housing (EEH) program provides short to medium term housing to Aboriginal people living in a remote or regional community who need to move for full-time employment, training or education.
 It is not permanent housing.

 If you have a family, you can rent one home together and won’t have to share with others.
-If you are single, you may be asked to share with two or three other people who have also applied for ERA housing.
+If you are single, you may be asked to share with two or three other people who have also applied for the EEH program.

-Individuals and families can apply for ERA housing.
+Individuals and families can apply for the EEH program.

-- you are a permanent resident of a remote community
+- you are a permanent resident of a remote or regional Aboriginal community

-- you have either an offer or employment or been accepted into education or training - eg an apprenticeship, a TAFE or university course, a traineeship
+- you have either an offer of employment or been accepted into education or training such as an apprenticeship, a TAFE or university course, or traineeship

-- you have an income paid directly to you - eg from Centrelink
+- you have an income paid directly to you from either Centrelink or wages

 - you are 18 or older.

 How to apply

-To apply, contact one of the ERA housing providers listed below.
+To apply, contact one of the EEH providers listed below.
 You will need to tell them:

 - your name